What is TCE and how did Water Gremlin use it?

 Are they going to be penalized?

 With most environmental contaminants, the risk to a person is generally determined by the amount of exposure, duration of exposure, and the toxicity of the substance.
 Elevated levels of TCE exposure may increase the risk of certain types of cancers (kidney, possibly non-Hodgkin’s lymphoma, and liver) over a lifetime.
+Visit the Minnesota Department of Health's Water Gremlin webpage for more information.

 How can I find out more about this situation?